Program Overview

 Degree Explanation

-You have the opportunity to receive certificates and or certifications in CPR, First Aid, and Personal Care Aide.
+You have the opportunity to receive certificates and or certifications in CPR and First Aid.

 Many students continue their education in the Health Sciences or Nursing programs.